springfall2008/batpred/docs/output-data.md

 ## Baseline data

-What your battery is expected to do *over the forecast_hours duration of the plan* with no changes made by Predbat:
+What your battery is expected to do *over the forecast_hours duration of the plan* with no changes made by Predbat.
+This is considered to be the 'baseline' plan:

-NB: Predbat forecasts are from 'now' to the forecast_hours duration (set in apps.yaml) into the future and shouldn't be confused with 'today' figures. e.g. predbat.pv_energy is the predicted PV energy for today and forecast_hours (typically 48) ahead so will be much larger than sensor.solcast_pv_forecast_today which is today's Solcast PV forecast.
+NB: All of Predbat's forecasts are from 'now' to the forecast_hours duration (set in apps.yaml) into the future and shouldn't be confused with 'today' figures.

+e.g. predbat.pv_energy is the predicted PV energy from midnight today, and for the forecast_hours (typically 48) ahead so will be much larger than sensor.solcast_pv_forecast_today which is today's Solcast PV forecast.

+- predbat.battery_cycle - Predicted baseline battery cycle in kWh (total kWh processed) with attributes of the prediction every 5 minutes to end of plan
-- predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out (stops at the maximum prediction time)
+- predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out under the baseline plan (stops at the maximum prediction time)
+- predbat.battery_power - The sensor is always zero; attributes contain the predicted remaining battery power under the baseline plan, in 5 minute slots, for charting
+- predbat.car_soc - The expected charge level of your car at the end of the baseline plan.
+Can also be charted
+- predbat.charge_end - Predicted time the next forced battery charging under the baseline plan will end
-- predbat.charge_limit - The current charge limit used for the scenario in %
+- predbat.charge_limit - Predicted baseline battery charge limit for the next charge in percent with attributes of all future battery charging times & limits
-- predbat.charge_limit_kw - The current charge limit used for the scenario in kWh
+- predbat.charge_limit_kw - Predicted baseline battery charge limit for the next charge in kWh with attributes of future charging times & limits
+- predbat.charge_start - Predicted time the next forced battery charging under the baseline plan will start
 - predbat.duration - The duration of the prediction maximum in hours
-- predbat.load_energy - Predicted load energy in kWh
-- predbat.pv_energy - Predicted PV energy in kWh
-- predbat.export_energy - Predicted export energy in kWh
+- predbat.export_energy - Total kWh of predicted exports under the baseline plan with attributes of the predicted export kWh and their time slots

+export energy h0

+- predbat.grid_power - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export), in kW per 5 minute slots to the end of the baseline plan for charting

+high rates

-- predbat.import_energy - Predicted import energy in kWh
+- predbat.import_energy - Total kWh of predicted imports under baseline plan with attributes of the predicted import kWh and their time slots
-- predbat.import_energy_battery - Predicted import energy to charge your home battery in kWh
+- predbat.import_energy_battery - Total kWh of predicted import energy to charge the home battery under the baseline plan

+import_energy_h0

-- predbat.import_energy_house - Predicted import energy not provided by your home battery (flat battery or above maximum discharge rate)
+- predbat.import_energy_house - Predicted import energy used by the home under the baseline plan that is not provided by your home battery
+(e.g. due to a flat battery or load is above maximum discharge rate)

+- predbat.load_energy - Total kWh of predicted house load under the baseline plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan

+load energy actual
+load energy adjusted
+load energy h0
+load energy predicted
+load inday adjustment

+- predbat.load_power - Gives the total kW of house load power to the end the baseline plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan

+- predbat.metric - The total predicted cost for the baseline plan, taking account of predicted solar generation, house load, import and export rates.
+Attributes contain data for charting the cost prediction in 5 minute slots to the end of the plan

+- predbat.pv_energy - Predicted PV energy in kWh under the baseline plan with attributes of the predicted PV generation in kWh with time slots

+pv_energy_h0

+- predbat.pv_power - Predicted PV power now with attributes that contain the predicted PV power in kW per 5 minute slots to the end of the baseline plan for charting

+predbat.record

-- predbat.soc_kw - Predicted state of charge (in kWh) at the end of the prediction, not very useful in itself, but holds all minute by minute prediction data (in attributes) which can be charted with Apex Charts (or similar)
+- predbat.soc_kw - Predicted state of charge (in kWh) at the end of the baseline plan prediction, not very useful in itself, but the attributes hold prediction data in 5 minute intervals which can be charted with Apex Charts (or similar)

-- predbat.soc_min_kwh - The minimum battery level during the time period in kWh
-- predbat.metric - Predicted cost metric for the next simulated period (in pence).
-Also contains data for charting cost in the entity attributes
-- predbat.battery_power - Predicted battery power per minute, for charting
+soc_kw_h0

-- predbat.battery_cycle - Predicted battery cycle in kWh (total kWh processed)
+- predbat.soc_min_kwh - Predicted lowest battery SoC value in kWh under the baseline plan with attribute of the date/time that that lowest SoC occurs at
-- predbat.pv_power - Predicted PV power per minute, for charting
-- predbat.grid_power - Predicted Grid power per minute, for charting
-- predbat.car_soc - The expected charge level of your car at the end of the plan.
-Can also be charted

 - input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night

 ## PV 10% baseline data

-The calculated baseline results under PV 10% scenario for the forecast_hours duration of the plan:
+The calculated baseline results under the PV 10% scenario for the forecast_hours duration of the plan:

-- predbat.soc_kw_base10 - As soc_kw but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
-- predbat.base10_pv_energy - Predicted PV 10% energy in kWh
-- predbat.base10_metric - Predicted cost for PV 10%
-- predbat.base10_export_energy- Predicted export energy for PV 10%
+- predbat.base10_export_energy- Total predicted export energy in kWh for the PV 10% scenario, with attributes of the predicted export kWh and their time slots
-- predbat.base10_load_energy - Predicted load energy for PV 10%
+- predbat.base10_import_energy- Total predicted import energy in kWh for the PV 10% scenario, with attributes of the predicted import kWh and their time slots
-- predbat.base10_import_energy- Predicted import energy for PV 10%
+- predbat.base10_load_energy - Total predicted house load in kWh for the PV 10% scenario
+- predbat.base10_metric - Total predicted cost for the PV 10% scenario, with attributes of the cost prediction in 5 minute slots to the end of the plan for charting
+- predbat.base10_pv_energy - Predicted PV 10% energy in kWh with attributes of the predicted PV generation in kWh with time slots
+- predbat.soc_kw_base10 - Predicted final state of charge (in kWh) of the battery, with attributes of the predicted SoC in 5 minute time slots to the end of the plan under the PV 10% scenario, for charting

 ## Best